jonifreeman/ajatusasana.fi/en/products.markdown

 changing yourself and relating to your significant others.

 * __Workshop-series Two Asanas.__ A springboard for independent
 yoga.
-Each two hour- workshop concentrates on understanding and experiencing two asanas (yoga posture) in a thorough and safe way.
+Each two-hour workshop concentrates on understanding and experiencing two asanas (yoga posture) in a thorough and safe way.
 The emphasis is on learning to listen to what your unique and valuable body needs.
 The workshop is suited for anyone regardless of